Saatvik07/BackpackDarkTheme/README.md

 4. The extension would now work on www.usebackpack.com

 <b>The extension would soon be available on Chrome Web Store</b>

+## How to use (Mozilla Firefox)?

+1. Clone the repository/ Download all the files in a single folder
+2. Go to about:debugging
+3. Click "This Firefox"(in newer versions of Firefox) click "Load Temporary Add-On"
+4. Choose the folder in which you downloaded all the files and click on manifest.json
+5. The extension would now work on www.usebackpack.com

 Logo made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>